rainbamboooo/behavior_cloning-CarND/README.md

 Training Set and Validation Set
 -------------------------------

-I use the generator function provided on Udacity¡¯s course.
+I use the generator function provided on Udacity's course.
 I also do a little change on it to augment data.
 I randomly choose the camera image.
 If it is the right camera, the angel will minus -0.25, if it is the left camera, the angle will add 0.25.
 Also, I flip the image horizontally to generalize the data.

 Here is the loss: